Suppose you have two histograms, Histogram A and Histogram B, eac... | Study Prep in Pearson+

 Understand that the standard deviation measures the amount of variation or dispersion in a set of data values.

-Recognize that a histogram with scores tightly clustered around the mean indicates low variability, which corresponds to a lower standard deviation.
+Recall that a histogram with scores tightly clustered around the mean indicates low variability, which corresponds to a smaller standard deviation.

-Observe that a histogram with scores spread out over a wider range indicates higher variability, which corresponds to a higher standard deviation.
+Recognize that a histogram with scores spread out over a wider range indicates higher variability, which corresponds to a larger standard deviation.

-Compare the two histograms: Histogram A has scores tightly clustered, so it likely has a lower standard deviation; Histogram B has scores more spread out, so it likely has a higher standard deviation.
+Compare the two histograms: Histogram A has scores tightly clustered (low spread), and Histogram B has scores more spread out (high spread).

 Conclude that Histogram B depicts a higher standard deviation because the data values are more spread out from the mean.